Will you support a NSWTaxi Royal Commission?

 Bob Carr's government removed the restrictions and allowed these free taxi licence plates to be bought and sold.

-ICAC Submission, long long ago; a "phantom strike" was called at Granville Taxi Base, Sydney, NSW of the `lucky country'!
+Further to ICAC Submission, long long ago; a "phantom strike" was called at Granville Taxi Base, Sydney, NSW of the `lucky country'!
 The TWU trouble shooter named Robert Mayell who used to work around the adjacent area quickly went over there and negotiated a settlement!
 The `Pay-in' went down by five dollars!!

 From cabbie to kingpin: Kermode's long and winding road